Dashboard

 Market Share

-The most valuable Pharr International Bridge in Texas export, Gasoline, other fuels, has increased 2.17 percent YTD
+The most valuable Pharr International Bridge in Texas export, LNG, other petroleum gases, has decreased 1.18 percent YTD

 Top Exports